- The Boreka Diary - http://www.theglobaljewishkitchen.com -

 1/ 2 cup sesame seeds

-Preheat a large sauté pan until hot.
+Heat a large sauté pan until over medium high heat.
 Add oil and then, onions.
 Occasional stir onions with a two wood spoons, sautéing on medium heat until sweet and golden.
 Push onions aside, add ground chuck and sauté until browned and starting to stick.
 As you stir onions and chuck meat, break it up with your spoons so it becomes crumbly with no large chunks of ground meat intact.

 Next, stir in parsley; and season with salt and pepper.
 Add uncooked rice into meat and onions.
-Add just enough water to cover mixture and place lid on pan.
+Add just enough water to barely cover mixture and place lid on pan, about 1 cup.
 Reduce heat to low, cover, and let steam until all water is absorbed and rice is cooked, about 15 minutes.
 Cool filling down before using, I recommend refrigerating overnight in a covered bowl.

 Article printed from The Boreka Diary: http://www.theglobaljewishkitchen.com